mohammadzainabbas/Deep-Learning-CS/README.md

 We recognize the works of artists through their unique style, such as color choices or brush strokes.
 The _“je ne sais quoi”_ (I do not know what) of artists like [__Claude Monet__](https://en.wikipedia.org/wiki/Claude_Monet) can now be imitated with image generation algorithms like: _generative adversarial networks (GANs)_ and _diffusion models (DMs)_.

-In this project, we will bring that style to the photos or recreate the style from scratch via diffusion model!
+In this project, we will bring that style to the photos or recreate the style from scratch via diffusion model.

 #